Hubs-Foundation/hubs-docs/docs/intro-hubs.md

 ![Screenshot of the Share pop-up](img/intro-hubs-share-popup-min.jpeg)

 ## Next Steps
-This is just a quick overview of some of Hubs' basic features.
-For a detailed overview of what you can do in Hubs check out [Hubs Features](hubs-create-join-rooms.html) in the documentation.
+This was just a quick overview of some of Hubs' basic features.
+For a detailed overview of what you can do in Hubs check out [Hubs Features](hubs-features.html) in the documentation.